core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Removed the concept of synchronization with the Client's Sender Sequence Number.

 * Improved content on Challenge-Response based freshness and Replay Window recovery.

+* Use the acronym CCSs for CWT Claims Sets.

 * Added IANA consideration on the "CoAP Option Numbers" registry.